Introduction

 Understanding the causes of inflammation and poor healing

 Inflammation and poor healing can be caused by various factors, including infections, immune disorders, or nutritional deficiencies.
-It is crucial to adopt a holistic approach to address these issues, combining topical care and dietary supplements.
+It is crucial to adopt a holistic approach to treat these issues, combining topical care and dietary supplements.

 Is it normal for a scar to be red?